Fleximi/Fleximi-CMS/docs/Issues.rst

 Report an Issue
 ---------------

-Please report and issue if you found some errors.
+Please report an issue if you want some improvement and you found some bug.
+WE WILL FIX IT ASAP.